+When it's dark out, we need light to see.
+But what if your body could make its own light?

-The Science of Light by Margaret Peo This foundational science book will kindle curiosity in physical science and the natural world.
+The Science of Light

+by Margaret Peo This foundational science book will kindle curiosity in physical science and the natural world.

-Meet the Glow & Tell cast About Patch
+Meet the Glow & Tell cast

+About Patch

-Evyenia Stefanidis Creator & Performer Evyenia "Nia" Stefanidis is a multidisciplinary Greek-Australian artist working on Kaurna Country, Adelaide.
-She was a member of Slingsby's Flying Squad, an ensemble which toured devised theatre, puppetry and interactive experiences across SA in 2022.
-Nia has performed in metropolitan, rural and regional communities, most recently as part of the 2023 Adelaide Festival selection The River That Ran Uphill.
-For Patch Theatre, Nia has performed in productions of Sea of Light, Wonderverse, Superluminal and Glow & Tell.
-Nia loves to sing, and enjoys writing songs of her own.
-Her wardrobe is full of colour, especially pink.
+Evyenia Stefanidis Creator & Performer Evyenia Stefanidis is a multidisciplinary Greek-Australian artist working on Kaurna Country, Adelaide.
+She was a member of Slingsby's Flying Squad, an ensemble which toured devised theatre, puppetry and interactive experiences across SA.
+Since 2022, Evyenia has performed in metropolitan, rural and regional communities.
+After appearing in its 2023 premiere as part of the Adelaide Festival, she also performed in The River That Ran Uphill at the Sydney Opera House in 2024.
+For Patch Theatre, Evyenia has performed in productions of Sea of Light, Wonderverse, Superluminal and Glow & Tell.
+Evyenia takes great joy in working with children and young people.
+She loves to sing and enjoys writing songs of her own.
+Her wardrobe is full of colour, especially pink!